ErickMwazonga/sifu/system_design/blob-storage.md

 2. **Scalability**: Hosted blob storage solutions like AWS S3 can be considered infinitely scalable.
 They can store an unlimited amount of data and can handle an unlimited number of requests (obviously within the limits of your account).

 3. **Cost**: Blob storage services are designed to be cost effective.
 They are much cheaper than storing large blobs of data in a traditional database.
-For example, AWS S3 charges $0.023 per GB per month for the first 50 TB of storage.
-This is much cheaper than storing the same data in a database like DynamoDB, which charges $1.25 per GB per month for the first 10 TB of storage.

 4. Storage Classes / Tiers
 5. Replication - Cross-region or cross-zone replication which is useful for disaster recovery and geo-distribution.